 In this guide we’ll look at the best router tables for the UK market.

-We’ve compared construction material, table size, router size and cost
+I’ve compared construction material, table size, router power and cost

 More Detailed Router Table Reviews